-- On 20 March 2020, a state of health emergency was declared.
-It is in force until 10 August 2020.
-At the same time, the Moroccan State decided the obligation to wear a mask outside as of Tuesday, April 7, 2020, and any offender is punishable by one to three months in prison and a fine of 300 to 1300 dhs.
+- On March 20, 2020, a state of health emergency was declared.
+It is in effect until September 10, 2021.
+Wearing masks outdoors has been mandatory since April 7, 2020, and any violator is subject to penalties of one to three months in prison and a fine.

 As the official representation of Switzerland, the Embassy covers all matters concerning diplomatic relations between the two countries.
 It represents Swiss interests in the areas of political, economic, financial and legal affairs, as well as science, education and culture.